 You see people uncomfortable in their skin, in their clothes, and in their houses.
 What does it mean to feel ‘at home’?
 In which way is home connected to our personality, to our needs, growth and to issues of safety and security?
 With a background in History and Philosophy Dagmar Holub set up Designer’s Atelier in 2008 as she wanted to help clients reflect and articulate who they are so they could create a home that is personal and very much an extension of themselves.
-We at Designer's Atelier do not provide a prescription or ‘How to..’ manual but rather prepare clients for a journey, a journey that uncovers who they are beneath the clutter of their everyday life.
+Designer's Atelier does not provide a prescription or ‘How to..’ manual but rather prepare clients for a journey that uncovers who they are beneath the clutter of everyday life.

 It was a heartbreak that set off a chain of events that altered the course of Dagmar’s life.
 Finding herself newly single on the property buyers’ market she decided to purchase an apartment in the heart of Bratislava’s old town, Slovakia, which took her own journey of self-exploration to the very next level.
 Dagmar got her father who had built the family house involved, which she knew would result in differences of opinions on a variety of issues but this taught her the art of negotiation in dealing with differences that are valid but will not necessarily work.
 Dagmar loved the process of transforming HER own space in HER own image’ and it was this project that triggered a career change, as a result she signed up for an open plan diploma course in interior design with KLC School of Design, London.

-We at Designer’s Atelier are currently working on ‘The Kaleidoscope Collection’ with up and coming textile designer Ewelina Mlynarek which launches at Decorex International this year.
-This exclusive collection of upholstery fabrics, velvet cushions, wallpapers and fine bone china is made in the United Kingdom using the finest materials.
-Our recent projects include a five storey grand townhouse situated opposite the British Museum, a two-bedroom apartment in South Kensington, a retail design for a Mexican restaurant in Blackfriars, London.
+Exclusively designed by up and coming textile designer Ewelina Mlynarek, Designer’s Atelier launched 'The Kaleidoscope Collection’ of upholstery fabrics, velvet cushions and wallpapers at Decorex International this year.
+Recent projects include a five storey grand townhouse situated opposite the British Museum, a two-bedroom apartment in South Kensington, a retail design for a Mexican restaurant in Blackfriars London.
 Past projects include sourcing beautiful one-off pieces from around the world, purchasing for a private residence in Dubai, a penthouse design inspired by the human body; a cushion collection which sold at Harrods.